MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 The following table lists supported Windows Server OS versions and their VM versions for in-place migration on the same hardware.

 Regardless of the OS version a VM may be running on, the minimum VM version supported for migration to Azure Local is version 5.0.
-So any VMs running at version 2.0, 3.0, or 4.0 on your Windows Server 2016 or Windows Server 2019 system must be updated to version 5.0 before migration.
+So any VMs running at version 2.0, 3.0, or 4.0 on your Windows Server 2016 or later system must be updated to version 5.0 before migration.

 |OS version|VM version|
 |---|---|